GodotSteam/GodotSteam/docs/functions/friends.md

 ## requestUserInformation

 !!! function "requestUserInformation( ```uint64_t``` steam_id, ```bool``` require_name_only )"
-	Requests information about a user - persona name & avatar; if bRequireNameOnly is set, then the avatar of a user isn't downloaded.
+	Requests information about a user - persona name & avatar; if require_name_only is set, then the avatar of a user isn't downloaded.

 	**Returns:** bool